 - Buy seasonal.
 This is your most cost-effective menu approach for controlling your food truck’s food costs.

 - Try alternative proteins.
 Value-added beef cuts off the round or shoulder, like hangar and flatiron steaks, can save you as much as 20 to 30 percent.

-- Always use weights and measures to ensure portion control.
+- Portion properly.
+Always use weights and measures to ensure portion control.

 - Talk trash.
 Let your food truck staff know that you’re watching what gets dumped and follow up by using clear garbage bags, weighing trash and/or restricting dumpster access at your commissary.

 Use this list to spot potential problems and opportunities to improve.
 While some items may not have the potential to generate significant savings, what’s important is the potential cumulative effect that successful implementation of even just a few of these items could mean to the overall profitability of your food truck.